Muqsit-Chohan/Expense-Tracker-App/README.md

 **💸 Expense Tracker App**

 A modern, mobile-responsive **Expense Tracker App** built with **HTML, CSS, and JavaScript**.
-It allows users to manage their finances by tracking income and expenses in a clean, Add Dark and Light Mode.
+It allows users to manage their finances by tracking income and expenses in a clean, Add Dark and Light Mode in future.

 **✨ Features**